 Neil P. Chatelain specializes in researching naval operations of the U.S. Civil War.
 Born and raised in New Orleans, Louisiana, Neil spent nine years as a U.S. Navy Surface Warfare Officer, both on active duty and in the reserves.
 Neil is a graduate of the University of New Orleans, the University of Houston, and the University of Louisiana-Monroe.
-He lives in the greater Houston area, teaching at both Lone Star College-North Harris and Carl Wunsche Sr. High School.
-He is the author of Defending the Arteries of Rebellion: Confederate Naval Operations in the Mississippi River Valley, 1861-1865 and Fought Like Devils: The Confederate Gunboat McRae.
+He lives in the greater Houston area, and is an assistant professor of history at Lone Star College-North Harris.
+He is the author of Treasure and Empire in the Civil War: The Panamá Route, the West and the Campaigns to Control America's Mineral Wealth, Defending the Arteries of Rebellion: Confederate Naval Operations in the Mississippi River Valley, 1861-1865 and Fought Like Devils: The Confederate Gunboat McRae.
 Learn more at www.neilpchatelain.com.